Seazeeee/bible-bot/README.md

 # #Bible-bot

 A discord bot that allows for a daily verse to be sent.
-Currently, the verse is setup to be sent at 8:30AM EST. This will later be changed to a command that will allow you to schedule the time.
+Currently, the verse is set to be sent at 8:30 AM EST. This will later be changed to a command that will allow you to schedule the time.
 I have implemented a /verse and /random. /verse lets you specify the book, chapter, and verse that would like to see.
 Optional you can provide a translation that is checked and used. /random send and completely random verse from the bible.
-This is a passion project that I will develop overtime.
+This is a passion project that I will develop over time.

 ## Getting Started